-Joanne Miller934840765, along with Dorsey McHugh, recently released their new book, Be Your Finest Art.
+Joanne Miller, along with Dorsey McHugh, recently released their new book, Be Your Finest Art.
 It is a book packed with pictures, quotes, and stories of how everyday people (including me!) have awakened their creative side and have been radically changed!

 Because I think the message of this book is so important, I asked Joanne if she would be willing to do a little interview about her new book and her views on creativity.